 - Make sure there is sufficient ventilation during the transportation process, and don’t leave them lying around in a closed vehicle.

 - Try to keep cylinders cool, and do not smoke near them.

 - While unloading propane, transportation trucks should not park on busy streets, and they must stay at least 5 feet away from storage containers with the shut-off valves easily accessible.

 Whether the cylinder is a small container for home use or large enough to need a forklift to move, the hazards are the same, which means proper care has to be taken when using propane.

 - Be aware of manufacturer’s guidelines (via their manual) about using the gas when handling propane-powered equipment.

-- While connecting and disconnecting propane cylinders from their hoses, proper eye protection gear and gloves (neoprene) must be worn to avoid risk of a freezer burn.
+- While connecting and disconnecting propane cylinders from their hoses, personnel must wear proper eye protection gear and gloves (neoprene) to avoid risk of a freezer burn.

 - Never use metal tools to change a cylinder, or exert too much force when trying to pry the valve open.
 Trying to modify or fix valves, or disassemble the cylinder in any way is a bad idea as well.